If I knew then what I know now…

 Transfer Money Internationally

-If you’re going to be sending money overseas, consider using a more cost-efficient option like HiFX.
+If you’re going to be sending money overseas, consider using a cost-efficient option like PayPal or HiFX.
 Sending money with your bank, or even Western Union, can cost a lot, especially if you’re making frequent transfers.
-I often have to send money to family members or friends, and HiFX lets me take advantage of great foreign exchange rates with minimal fees.
+I often have to send money to family members or friends, and these options let me take advantage of great foreign exchange rates with minimal fees.

 Note: Make sure you always travel with a few forms of currency (even multiple bank or credit cards), and keep them stored in different areas in your bags or on your person.
 If one should go missing or get stolen, at least you’ll have backup.